jkga/py_chat_tcp/README.md

 ### Program Description:
  Extend your simple client-server chat application in `Lab Exer 1` to allow multiple clients to join in the chat (or bulletin board).
 Clients establish a connection with the server by registering a name.
 The server receives text message streams from the client and sends a copy of the `message to all other clients by IP broadcast`.
 All chat screens must be the same for all clients and servers.

+## Exercise #3
+Multiple Client to one Server Chat Application with private chat using Remote Method Invocation

+### Program Description:
+ Extend your Multiple Client to one Server Chat Application to allow group registration and private chat using `Pyro5 (https://pypi.org/project/Pyro5/)`.
+Clients register to the server to indicate to everyone that they are available for a private chat.
+Clients may now `invite other clients` to a private chat session using `RMI` to exchange messages directly.

 ## Dependencies
 * python3